From Diagnosis to Intervention to Education to Job Placement

 “I want to become a teacher because it is my passion to make a positive difference in an individual life.
 Teaching is not only giving but also receiving, the knowledge that was taught by the teacher and at certain times children was the one enlightens the teacher with lots of different ideas.
 We both somehow learn from each other in some way.”

-Teacher of Bridging Program, Cheras
+Teacher of Junior Program, Cheras

 Lesya Praveena Nair